Walls? Nope. Just well-defined paths and gates.

 - Recognizing that you can’t manage other people’s emotions for them.

 - Speaking up when someone hurts you—not so that you can browbeat them, but so they know that what they did crossed a line.

 And so I need them . . . why?

-Often people struggling with addiction find that having no boundaries is the norm.
-It’s one of the reasons we started abusing drugs or alcohol in the first place.
+Often people struggling with addiction discover that having no boundaries has been their norm.
+It’s one of the reasons many of us started using drugs or alcohol in the first place.
 Our sense of self-worth has been distorted and an appropriate sense of perspective has fallen out of whack.
-What’s devious about addictive drugs is that they seem to bring life into focus and we feel like we’ve got everything together, when actually, we’re letting an artificial chemical define who we are.
+What’s devious about substance use is that it seems to bring life into focus.
+We feel like we’ve got everything together, when actually, we’re letting an artificial chemical define who we are.

-If you’re just beginning to find the golden path to real recovery, you need to understand that boundaries are there to keep you alive.
-It’s just like when you were a kid, your mom told you not to touch a hot stove.
+If you’re just beginning to find the golden path to real recovery, you need to understand that boundaries are there to keep you alive, keep you safe, and keep you well.
+It’s just like when you were a kid, and your mom told you not to touch a hot stove.
 It wasn’t because she was mean; she didn’t want you to hurt yourself.

-The problem with addicts is that when addictive chemicals hijack a brain, their sense of what’s okay and what’s not goes out the window.
-Part of learning to stay sober is learning that, in other parts of your life, you have established what’s okay and what isn’t.
+A problem for people with substance use disorders is that when addictive chemicals hijack a brain, our sense of what’s okay and what isn’t goes out the window.
+Part of learning to stay sober is defining for ourselves what’s okay and what isn’t.

-But part of the problem of continually saying yes to everyone is letting them define you and say who you are.
+But part of the problem of continually saying yes to everyone—doing whatever they want instead of figuring out what I want—is that in doing so, I let them define me and say who I am.
 But they don’t get to do that!

+The only person who can say who I am is me.
+Period.
 The only person who can say who you are is you.
-Period.
-You may find it helpful to submit to a higher authority, whether that be God, or a healthy life path.
-Realize though that anyone who tries to you to fit into a box you don’t want to fit into isn’t an authority worth keeping in the first place.
+Realize that anyone who tries to you to fit into a box you don’t want to fit into isn’t an authority worth keeping in the first place.